Green Globes Multifamily for Existing Buildings Protocol

 Confirm that the local utility or on-site master energy meter(s) provide, at a minimum, aggregated whole-project energy consumption data for each energy utility type.
 Where local utility or current meters do not provide such data, install energy meters that do.

-GBI reserves the right to issue energy or water exceptions on a case-by-case basis as needed for unique circumstances, e.g., function of the building requires a limited amount of high flow fixtures.
-Multifamily projects must still meet the 15% or greater energy or water consumption savings requirement.
+Exception Policy - GBI reserves the right to issue ventilation and energy exceptions on a case-by-case basis as needed for unique circumstances.
+Multifamily projects must still meet the 15% or greater energy consumption savings requirement.